-To get your GlassFish 3 server in the cloud, simply:
+To get your GlassFish server in the Jelastic Cloud, simply:

-3. Pick GlassFish 3 for your application servers as shown in the picture below:
+2. Switch to the Java tab and pick GlassFish within the application servers section as shown in the picture below:

-Once the environment is created, you can click Open in browser button next to the GlassFish server in the environment (expand the environment in the Environments pane at the top of the screen):
+3. Once the environment is created, you can click Open in browser button next to the GlassFish server it comprises (expand the environment in the Environments pane at the top of the screen):

-Then you can upload the Java application WAR package and deploy it to the environment.
-You can open Glassfish admin page from jelastic dashboard:
+4. Now you can upload the Java application WAR package and deploy it to the environment.

 - Jelastic uses gfcluster as a cluster, so if you want to modify something, please apply changes to gfcluster.

-- If you have Public IP attached the default GlassFish admin panel port (4848) can be changed in domain.xml configuration file (server folder) by adding the following string:
+- If you have Public IP attached to application server node, the default GlassFish admin panel port (4848) can be changed in /opt/glassfish3/glassfish/domains/domain1/config/domain.xml configuration file (a server shortcut in Favorites) by adding the following string: